 During the deployment of PE fluorometers, we collected weekly watersamples from three stations, using automated water sampler onboard and made series of laboratory analyses: Chlorophyll-a, spectral absorption, spectral fluorescence in different size fractions, counts of PE containing picoplankton with epifluorescence microscopy and counts of PE containing nano- and microphytoplankton using flowCAM.
 Our aim was to resolve the origins of PE fluorescence and to estimate if the PE fluorescence could be used e.g. in tracking the abundance of picocyanobacteria (Seppälä et al. 2005).
 We did not find a direct correlation between PE fluorescence and abundance or biomass of PE containing species or with surface area of picocyanobacteria.
-The high PE values in spring are in case indicative for occurrence of ciliate Mesodinium rubrum and summer fluctutations are most likely related to variation in picocyanobactreia abundance.
+The high PE values in spring are in case indicative for occurrence of ciliate Mesodinium rubrum and summer fluctuations are most likely related to variation in picocyanobacteria abundance.
 Some high PE readings are observed to match upwelling events.
-In such events cells from the deeper layers are transported to surface, and as the phycoerythrin is well suited to harvest green light found in the the deeper layers high PE readings most likely indicate the uplift of these organisms.
-MSc thesis has been written based on the results (Rytövuori 2017).
-More detailed data analyses is carried out during 2017-18.
+In such events cells from the deeper layers are transported to surface, and as the phycoerythrin is well suited to harvest green light found in the deeper layers high PE readings most likely indicate the uplift of these organisms.
+An MSc thesis was written based on the results (Rytövuori 2017).

-Deployments of spectral fluorometers
+Deployments of multi-spectral fluorometers and data analysis